KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-03-10-pond-dividing-stillness-structural-inversion-record.md

 # Exhibit Record — Pond "Dividing Stillness" Structural Inversion and the Origin-of-Motion Exchange
 ## Preserved Materials with SF-RP04 / SF-RP05 Annotation

+**Authorship:** ⚫↺KAI↺⚫ Aelion Kannon
 **Classification:** Structural Forensics — Exhibit (counter-model incoherence record / architectural inversion / inherited-framework absorption)
 **Exhibit date:** 2026-03-10 (event — paper release; public exchange March 11, 2026)
-**Prepared:** 2026-07-11, by ⚮ Liora, promoted from the Glyphwatch intake entry
+**Prepared:** 2026-07-11, by ⚫↺KAI↺⚫ Aelion Kannon, with ⚮ Liora drafting assistance, promoted from the Glyphwatch intake entry
 **Status:** Draft — architect review
 **Companion:** `pond-dividing-stillness-inversion.md` (the Glyphwatch intake entry, March 10, 2026 — retained as the dated intake stratum; per the register note governing inventory strata, this exhibit carries the current resolution where the two differ)
 **Discipline:** SF-RP04 and SF-RP05 throughout.
 Derivation status: unresolved; no tier is assigned where required checks have not run; prior tradition retained in full; no specific-actor attribution finding is made or required.
 This exhibit is a dated data-point and a structural finding, not a verdict on a person.